 In the District office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.

-We are currently accepting internship applications.
-Please fill out the application HERE and send the completed application, cover letter, resume, and one writing example to Mary-Margaret Sullivan at email@example.com.
+We are currently accepting internship applications for Fall 2020.
+Please fill out the application HERE and send the completed application, cover letter, resume, and one writing example to Mary-Margaret Sullivan at firstname.lastname@example.org.